MesangaE/Python-app/README.md

 <h3>What is needed;</h3>

-AWS account and I created an ECR repository which I will push my image to docker installed- Linux (Docker desktop for Mac and Windows users) create an OIDC from the IAM console create an IAM role that is integrated with the created a Github account for this demonstration
+AWS account and I created an ECR repository which I will push my image to

+docker installed- Linux (Docker desktop for Mac and Windows users)

+create an OIDC from the IAM console

+create an IAM role that is integrated with the created

+a Github account for the pipeline

 - In the project folder activate a virtual environment, which is best for dependency isolation.